lilyball/textmate-bundles/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 ## Evaluate Line/Selection and Copy into Pasteboard
 <button>⇧&#x2305;</button>
 It executes the selection or the current line and copies the result into the pasteboard.
+If the result has a dimension like a matrix write.table(sep='\t') will be used.

 ## Completion… (R.bundle)
 <blockquote><small>This command is defined within the R.bundle, but it differs a bit if it will be invoked from the Rdaemon scope.</small></blockquote>